Why Should the Fire Die?: Songs

 The eighth song and second instrumental on Why Should the Fire Die?, "Stumptown", was written by Chris Thile.
 The song was written as a tribute to Stumptown Coffee Roasters, Chris Thile's favorite coffee house in the world.
 "Stumptown" is also the album's shortest song, at one minute and forty three seconds.
 "Anthony", the ninth track, is the only song recorded by Nickel Creek that was written solely by Sara Watkins.
-"Anthony", which features a ukulele melody, was described by several critics to be "old-timey".
+"Anthony", which features a ukulele melody, was described by several critics as "old-timey".
 One of three Thile-Watkins-Watkins composed pieces on the album, "Best Of Luck" was the tenth track on Why Should the Fire Die?.
-Sara Watkins had the lead vocal for "Best Of Luck", and was complimented by critics for her "snippy" and "assertive" vocal. prefix Magazine pegged the song to be the formula that makes "this album, and trio, unstoppable".
+Sara Watkins had the lead vocal for "Best Of Luck", and was complimented by critics for her "snippy" and "assertive" vocal. prefix Magazine pegged the song as the formula that makes "this album, and trio, unstoppable".
 The eleventh track, "Doubting Thomas", was written by Chris Thile and is named after Doubting Thomas, a biblical term.
 All the members of Nickel Creek came from devout Christian families, and the song is about questioning faith.
 The third and final instrumental, "First and Last Waltz", is Why Should the Fire Die?'s twelfth track.
 One of the three songs written by all of Nickel Creek's members, it comes before the penultimate track, "Helena".
 At Nickel Creek's concerts, the song was played as a segue into "Helena".
 The album recording of "First And Last Waltz" has been called a "chilly effects-draped recital piece", due to its use of sound effects.
 "Helena", the penultimate track, was written by Chris Thile.
 Producer Eric Valentine provided drumming duties for this song.
-Thile described the track to be what he considered "the ultimate climax" of Why Should the Fire Die?, and some contemporary critics found the song to be the highlight of the album.
+Thile described the track as what he considered "the ultimate climax" of Why Should the Fire Die?, and some contemporary critics found the song to be the highlight of the album.
 The final song on Why Should the Fire Die?, the title track, is a slow waltz.
 PopMatters described the song as being "gorgeously sung", but "an odd choice to conclude a record that is so often bidding for the true fun of pop music".

 Critical reception

-For the majority, Why Should the Fire Die? received positive reviews from United States contemporary music critics.
-PopMatters said that the album was "hardly the stuff of mountain music", and Village Voice described it to be "much sleeker, sexier, and more carefully assembled than work by the competition."
+Why Should the Fire Die? received mostly positive reviews from American contemporary music critics.
+PopMatters said that the album was "hardly the stuff of mountain music", and Village Voice described it as "much sleeker, sexier, and more carefully assembled than work by the competition."
 A review from the Houston Chronicle also stated that Why Should the Fire Die? is "like Wilco with country rock and Radiohead with guitar riff rock," and that "the trio has successfully proved the vitality of creative Darwinism."
 Some critics even went as far as to call the album's musical genre "emo-grass".